a-type/game-night/services/game-night-web/README.md

 ## Getting Started

+### Setup for local development

+* Copy `.env_example` to `.env` to set up the configuration for the default local environment.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev